 How to Safely Wash Your Rug

-Step One: Test for Colorfastness.
-You can test for color-fastness by rubbing the rug with a clean, damp white rag or by wetting a cotton swab and rubbing it onto the fibers of the rug.
-If color transfers to the rag or swab, there will be dye bleeding.
+- Test for colorfastness.
+You can test for colorfastness by rubbing the rug with a clean, damp, white rag or by wetting a cotton swab and rubbing it onto the fibers of the rug.
+If any color transfers to the rag or swab, the dyes will bleed in the washer.

-Step Two: Treat Any Stains.
-Inspect the rug for stains.
+- Treat any stains.
+Be sure to inspect the rug for stains.
 You'll have better results if you pre-treat stains, especially food and greasy spots, before washing.
 If you know what caused the stain, follow the correct stain removal technique for the culprit.
-If you're not sure, use a stain remover like Zout or Shout or a bit of heavy-duty liquid detergent (Tide or Persil) to the stain and work it in by gently rubbing with a soft bristle brush (an old toothbrush works well).
+If you're not sure, apply a stain remover like Zout or Shout or a small amount of heavy-duty liquid detergent (e.g., Tide or Persil) to the stain and work it in by gently rubbing it with a soft bristle brush (an old toothbrush works well).
 Allow the stain remover to work on the stain for at least fifteen minutes before washing.

-If the label states "dry clean only", call a professional.
+Call a professional if your rug's label states "dry clean only."
 Most of these rugs have backings that will fall apart if exposed to too much moisture.
-You can, however, spot clean stains using a carpet stain remover or following the tips for removing specific stains from carpet.
+You can, however, spot clean stains using a carpet stain remover or follow the tips for removing specific stains from carpet.